jayfoss/ASLAN/README.md

 Of course, a ```data``` delimiter is not necessary, since strings with no delimiters are valid ASLAN.
 Implementations MUST fill a ```_default``` field with undelimited (or only ```field-scope``` delimited) content, unless the default field has been renamed (See 2.1).

 By default, duplicate ASLAN fields in the same block scope have their values merged via concatenation if they are primitives.
-Duplicate ASLAN fields in the same block scope with non-primitive values such as ```object``` or ```array``` are always ignored, taking the first version of the field instead.
+Duplicate ASLAN fields in the same block scope with non-primitive values such as ```object``` or ```array``` MUST always take the last value output for the field.

 The ```data``` delimiter has a single extension which species how duplicate instances of the key in the same block scope behave for primitives. ```<ARG0>``` may contain the value ```a```, ```f``` or ```l``` for ```append``` (the default behavior), ```first``` (to take the first occurrence of the key in the block scope), ```last``` (to take the last occurrence of the key in the block scope) respectively.
 Implementations may track this however they wish.